mattermost/docs/source/install/install-rhel-8-postgresql.rst

   ``sudo yum install postgresql-server postgresql-contrib``

-Confirm this version is PostgreSQL version 10 or higher.
+Confirm this version is PostgreSQL 11 or higher.
 You can do this by running ``psql -V``.
-If this isn't version 10 or higher you can reference the PostgreSQL documentation [here](https://www.postgresql.org/download/linux/redhat/) to install an updated version of PostgreSQL.
+If this isn't version 11 or higher you can reference the PostgreSQL documentation [here](https://www.postgresql.org/download/linux/redhat/) to install an updated version of PostgreSQL.

-3. Initialize the database.
+1. Initialize the database.

   ``sudo postgresql-setup initdb``